JustSomeGuy2000/Essence-Of-Creation/README.md

 - Fix Essential Extractor datagen to use proper methods instead of the current cursed implementation
 - Make Blessing of Rye persist after death, instead of the current subpar implementation
 - Allow Scaffold Trunk and Seed to be climbed like ladders
-- Essential Infuser particles in randomDisplayTick
-- Fix Essential Infuser progress arrow not rendering
 - Stacks of diamond blocks exhibit strange behaviour when shift-clicked into the essential infuser.
 True scope is unscertain.
-- Animated texture for Essential Infuser
+- Animated texture for Essential Infuser (top part pulses)
 - Rework datagen to eliminate duplicate texture images
+- 3D model for Handheld Infuser

 # Features
 ## Blocks